 But PZFlex's relationship with HP is far from exclusive; the company also plans deployments on AWS and Google Compute Engine, depending on which vendor offers the best prices and performance.

 "We don't have to tie up to any particular cloud.
 We can basically profile to see which one is providing the best performance for the best cost and then we can direct our customers to that," Banks said.

 While in theory the ability to move among cloud service providers can save money, these products have their own costs.
 RightScale, for example, charges $1,000 a month for its Premium Edition.
 CliQr starts at $990 per month for 3,000 compute hours.

 Other vendors that offer multi-cloud management range from cloud migration-focused companies, such as Racemi Inc. and RiverMeadow Software Inc., to cloud management software companies, such as ServiceMesh Inc. and HotLink Corp.

 Though cloud migration between service providers is in the game plan for both Pearson and PZFlex, it hasn't yet become a reality.

 Analysts say this is the norm for multi-cloud management right now.

-	"Nobody really moves their stuff around in between various IaaS services -- not more than once, anyway," said Carl Brooks, analyst with 451 Research based in Boston, Mass.
-"To me it says more about the increasing maturity of IaaS -- users have a lot of options and technologies right now."
+"Nobody really moves their stuff around in between various IaaS services -- not more than once, anyway," said Carl Brooks, an analyst with 451 Research based in Boston, Mass.
+"To me, it says more about the increasing maturity of IaaS -- users have a lot of options and technologies right now."